The Soil Carbon Method

 The soil – the largest carbon sink in the world over which we have control

-Although most of the increase in greenhouse gas (GHG) concentrations is due to carbon dioxide (CO2) emissions from fossil fuels, globally about one-third of the total human-induced warming effect due to GHGs comes from agriculture and land-use change.
+Although most of the increase in greenhouse gas (GHG) concentrations is due to carbon dioxide (CO2) emissions from fossil fuels, globally about one-third of the total human-induced warming effect due to GHGs come from agriculture and land-use change.
 (The largest being methane from cattle and nitrous oxide from fertilizer).

-In Australia, when Carbon Trading became a reality in 2013, and due to intense lobbying from various groups, Agriculture was EXEMPT from having to calculate its emissions but ALLOWED to trade in emissions reductions and Carbon Sequestration (the storing of carbon in trees, vegetation and soils).
+In Australia, when carbon trading became a reality in 2013, and due to intense lobbying from various groups, Agriculture was EXEMPT from having to calculate its emissions but ALLOWED to trade in emissions reductions and Carbon Sequestration (the storing of carbon in trees, vegetation, and soils).